timescale/docs/timescaledb/how-to-guides/write-data/insert.md

 The rows that belong to a single batch INSERT command do **not** need to belong to the same chunk (by time interval or partitioning key).
-Upon receiving an `INSERT` command for multiple rows, the TimescaleDB engine will determine which rows (sub-batches) belong to which chunks, and will write them accordingly to each chunk in a single transaction.
+Upon receiving an `INSERT` command for multiple rows, the TimescaleDB engine determines which rows (sub-batches) belong to which chunks, and writes them accordingly to each chunk in a single transaction.
 </highlight>

 You can also specify that `INSERT` returns some or all of the inserted